juanbelieni/juanbelieni.github.io/content/_index.md

-I'm a Data Science and AI undergrad student at [FGV/EMAp](https://emap.fgv.br/en).
-Here I will (try) to post about topics i'm studying, like Linux, computer science, programming, math and machine learning.
+Hi!
+My name is Juan and I am a Data Science and AI undergrad student at [FGV/EMAp](https://emap.fgv.br/en) in Rio de Janeiro, Brazil :brazil:.
+Here I will (try) to post about topics that I like and that I am studying, like deep learning, computer science, Linux, programming and math.